qmk/qmk_firmware/README.md

 So let's say your keyboard's makefile has `CONSOLE_ENABLE = yes` (or maybe doesn't even list the `CONSOLE_ENABLE` option, which would cause it to revert to the global Quantum default).
 You want your particular keymap to not have the debug console, so you make a file called `makefile.mk` and specify `CONSOLE_ENABLE = no`.

+### Customizing config.h on a per-keymap basis

+If you use the ErgoDox EZ, you can make a `config_user.h` file in your keymap directory and use it to override any `config.h` settings you don't like.
+Anything you set there will take precedence over the global `config.h` for the ErgoDox EZ.
+To see an example of this, check out `keymaps/erez_experimental`.

 ## Quick aliases to common actions

 Your keymap can include shortcuts to common operations (called "function actions" in tmk).